xizero00/feng.github.io/_publications/2020-6-15-Distribution-aware coordinate representation for human pose estimation.md

 ---

 <a href='http://openaccess.thecvf.com/content_CVPR_2020/html/Zhang_Distribution-Aware_Coordinate_Representation_for_Human_Pose_Estimation_CVPR_2020_paper.html'>Download paper here</a>

-This paper is about the coordinate representation of keypoints

 Recommended citation: Feng Zhang, Xiatian Zhu, Hanbin Dai, Mao Ye, Ce Zhu; Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2020, pp. 7093-7102